Unleash/unleash-client-dotnet/README.md

 ### Custom strategies

-You may also specify and implement your own strategies.
+You can also specify and implement your own [custom strategies](https://docs.getunleash.io/reference/custom-activation-strategies).
 The specification must be registered in the Unleash UI and you must register the strategy implementation when you wire up unleash.

 ```csharp
 IStrategy s1 = new MyAwesomeStrategy();